 Strengths Weaknesses Opportunities Threats (SWOT) Assessment

 A Zoom meeting is occurred September 10, 2020 discussing the next steps of the planning process and a review of the neighborhood survey.
-Another Zoom meeting is planned for October 8, 2020 to put together a SWOT analysis for the neighborhood.
-Information for the meeting can be found here.
+Another Zoom meeting occurred for October 8, 2020 that developed a SWOT analysis for the neighborhood.

 Meetings to discuss the plan will occur over the coming months and will be publicized to the neighborhood.
 If you have questions regarding the neighborhood planning process, please contact the Planning Division at (828) 323-7422 or via email at email@example.com.

 Neighborhood Liaison: John Marshall, Transportation Planning Manager